 Yes, please visit our scholarships page for more information.

 I want to learn more about ways to support first-generation students at UW-Milwaukee, what resources do you offer?

 UW-Milwaukee’s first-generation community, U1.0, is sponsored by the Inclusive Excellence Center (IEC) and is dedicated to providing support and advocacy to first-generation students.

-U1.0 offers various programs such as the annual U1.0 Kickoff, First Generation Week, and biweekly workshops throughout the academic year.
-Some of the workshops are for students to connect and others are to inform faculty and staff about best practices in working with first-generation students.
-For more information please contact the Inclusive Excellence Center at (414) 229-7234 or email email@example.com.
+U1.0 offers various programs and resources such as the annual U1.0 Kickoff, First Gen Week, biweekly workshops and the U1.0 Textbook Scholarship.
+We also offer our “Putting Them First” training which provides a comprehensive look on what it means to be a first-generation student.
+For more information, please contact the Inclusive Excellence Center at (414) 229-7234 or email email@example.com

 Are there ways to connect with others at UW-Milwaukee who are first-generation?